mathsoul/Pool-Inference/Code/ReadMe.md

 ## Reproducibility
 The results of the M5 dataset could be reproduced directly by running file M5.R, while the results of the M4 dataset are not.
 The reason is that the latter takes a long time (several days) to run without parallel computation.
-Unfortunately, the parallel computation mysteriously fails on one of our computers.
-Thus, to avoid this issue, we only include a demo (file M4.R) of the M4 dataset using all 17 teams and 119 variables.
+Unfortunately, the parallel computation mysteriously fails on one of our computers and requires the user to build a package.
+Thus, to avoid these issues, we only include a demo (file M4.R) of the M4 dataset using all 17 teams and 119 variables.
 The result still shows that P:Linear dominates other benchmarks.

 The simulation results could be reproduced by running file simulation.R.